 During that time, Streat worked with several famous artists, including Mexican painter Diego Rivera.
 She worked with Rivera on his Pan American Unity mural (seen above) in San Francisco.
 Rivera was known to have been very supportive of Streat’s work and gave her much encouragement throughout their friendship.

 Her biography explains, “It was not until Thelma left Oregon and moved to California that her artistic talent received notice.
 As a WPA artist at the ‘Pickle Factory’ in San Francisco in 1941, she painted her most famous creation: Rabbit Man.”

-Those who have studied her art note that Native American, Mexican-Indigenous folk music, and traditional African American art forms were all styles that she blended into her works and performances.
+Those who have studied her art note that Native American, Mexican-Indigenous folk, and traditional African art forms were all styles that she blended into her works and performances.

 It's this adherence to traditional forms that gives much of Streat's work the feel of something far older than the 20th Century.

 Within a year, her painting was purchased by Alfred Barr, the first director of the Museum of Modern Art in New York, in 1942 for the museum, where it became a permanent piece of their collection.
 She is the first African American woman to be entered into the MoMA’s permanent collection .